 In 1875, while still in Strasbourg, his first major work, “Textbook of Forensic Psychopathology,” was published.
 This was followed by the “Textbook of Psychiatry” in 1879 and his most famous work, “Psychopathia Sexualis,” in 1886, which soon became a standard textbook in the field of “sexual pathology” in the 19th century.

-Krafft-Ebing’s work coincided with a crucial period in the scientific and institutional development of psychiatry as a specialized field.
-His research was influenced by Roller’s patriarchal asylum psychiatry and Griesinger’s brain anatomical school, while in Illenau, his work was characterized by the integration of clinical observation with neurophysiological and psychological principles.
+Krafft-Ebing’s work coincided with a crucial period in the scientific and institutional development of psychology as a specialised field.
+His research was influenced by Roller’s patriarchal asylum psychiatry and Griesinger’s brain anatomical school, while in Illenau, his work was characterised by the integration of clinical observation with neurophysiological and psychological principles.

 His reputation as a leading Austrian psychiatrist solidified with works like “Lehrbuch der gerichtlichen Psychopathologie” (“Textbook of Forensic Psychopathology”) and the three-volume “Lehrbuch der Psychiatrie” (“Textbook of Psychiatry”) published in 1879.
 The latter saw seven editions until 1903.
 However, it was his 1886 publication, “Psychopathia Sexualis,” that garnered global acclaim.
 Its overwhelming popularity led to a necessary second edition within a year, focusing specifically on “contrary sexual sensations” (homosexuality).